bleachevil/HTML-CCS-and-JV/README.md

 ```
 #### class vs id css
 ```
-. for class
+. for class use it multiple time
-# for ID
+# for ID ue it for unique item
 ```